Appointments required for all services. Please, no walk-ins.

 Day 1: So you got a new tattoo?
 It’s probably on fire- use ice packs or ibuprofen to reduce the stinging.
 Your first piece of Saniderm applied by the artist must be worn for 24 hours, do not remove it early.
 You will have irritation, redness, bleeding, seeping, and ink collect under the bandage.
 You will notice plasma (looks like clear watery liquid), ink, and blood trapped in the bandage, and it may leak out of the Saniderm.
 This is NORMAL and part of the healing process.
 Don’t freak out over this.

-Day 2: Remove 1st bandage after 24 hours- peel off slowly (this will likely be uncomfortable).
+Day 2: Remove 1st bandage after 24 hours- peel off slowly (this may be uncomfortable).
 Wash thoroughly with plain anti-bacterial hand soap - no exfoliating beads, no oils, no scents.
-(You may consider removing your Saniderm under luke warm or cool soapy water in the shower to loosen the adhesive.)
-Pat dry with a paper towel and let air dry for 2-5 minutes.
+You may consider removing your Saniderm under lukewarm or cool soapy water in the shower to loosen the adhesive.
+Pat dry with a paper towel and let air dry for 2-5 minutes making sure nothing touches it while airing out.
 Blot with paper towel.
-To apply 2nd Saniderm remove the paper backing first, apply sticky side to tattoo, then remove plastic backing (it’s ok if there are air bubbles/wrinkles).
+Apply 2nd Saniderm: remove the white paper backing first, apply sticky side to tattoo, then remove plastic backing (it’s ok if there are air bubbles/wrinkles).

 Day 2-6: Leave on for 6 FULL DAYS- During the next 6 days you may still have some plasma, ink, or blood.
-(If you have an excessive amount of liquid collecting under your bandage and feel replacement is necessary please check out the web link https://www.rosenoirstudio.com/alternate-aftercare-instructions for replacements.)
+(If you have an excessive amount of liquid collecting under your bandage and feel replacement is necessary, please check out the web link on the back of this page under Frequently Asked Questions.)
 You may notice the skin looks dry/peeling/crusty/“cracked”- this is normal.
 The bandage and area may smell a little bit, this is ok.
 DO NOT REMOVE BEFORE THE SIXTH DAY.
 Doing so will result in color loss and can require a touch up at an additional cost.
 It is harmful to the tattoo and to your health to leave a healing tattoo untreated.
 If your Saniderm peels up before the 6th day, carefully cut the excess off.
 If the tattoo is exposed place another small piece of Saniderm (or similar product) to cover it.
 (See drugstore products at QR code link.)

-Day 6: Now it’s time to remove.
-Wash again and apply a thin layer of Sanibalm or lotion/moisturizer to your tattoo.
+Day 7: Now it’s time to remove.
+There will be dried ink and skin stuck to the Saniderm.
+Wash gently and apply a thin layer of Sanibalm or lotion/moisturizer to your tattoo.

-Day 7 +: Use thin layers of Sanibalm/lotion/moisturizer for several days or weeks until skin is smooth again.
+Day 8 +: Use thin layers of Sanibalm/lotion/moisturizer for several days or weeks until skin is smooth again.
+I do not recommend Aquaphor.
 You will most likely experience peeling and itchiness.
 Your tattoo is fully healed when your skin is smooth and no longer shiny.
 This can take several weeks or several months.
 Everybody’s skin is different.

 Long term care: Keeping your skin moisturized will keep your tattoo looking fresh and bright.
 I highly recommend Sanibalm or Sanibalm+ from the makers of Saniderm.
 Always wear sunscreen, tanning and sun fading will make a tattoo look dull and will diminish the pigments.